iremkostereli/Bias-Analysis/README.md

 # Gender-Based GPT-2 Bias Analysis

-I first made answer predictions from the context and questions in the dataset.
+First, answer predictions were made from the context and questions in the dataset.
-Then, I measured the bias using cosine similarity between the embedding vectors of the predicted answers and gender-related terms.
+Then, the bias was measured using cosine similarity between the embedding vectors of the predicted answers and gender-related terms.